 Undergraduate Summer Research Fellowship

-The fellowships provide $1,000 support for USC undergraduates doing research focused on the testimonies of the USC Shoah Foundation Visual History Archive and/or other related USC resources and collections during the summer of 2018.
+The fellowships provide $1,000 support for USC undergraduates doing research focused on the testimonies of the USC Shoah Foundation Visual History Archive and/or other related USC resources and collections during the summer.
 The fellowship is open to USC undergraduate students of all disciplines.
 A limited number of fellowships are available.

 Award decisions for the undergraduate fellowships will be based on the originality of the research proposal and the centrality of USC resources to the research project.